LinnaEltahir/Batmanswife/README.md

 - 👋 Hi, I’m @LinnaEltahir
 - 👀 I’m interested in Web Design and Front End Development
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript and Python
 - 💞️ I’m looking to collaborate on future projects
-- 📫 How to reach me ... twitter @Scorpiihoeee_
+- 📫 How to reach me ...
+LinkedIn Linna Eltahir

 <!---
 Batmanswife/Batmanswife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.